 - To a small bowl, add the active yeast.
 Follow with the warm water and give the mixture a gentle stir.
 Let this mixture rest for 5 minutes.

 - Grease your work surface with some olive oil.
 Turn out the dough onto the oiled surface.
 Now, grab one end of the dough and stretch it out before bringing the flap in towards the center.
 Repeat this step for the remaining 3 sides of the dough to create a square pocket shape with a total of 4 flaps that have been folded into the center.
 Turn the dough over so that all the flaps are facing downward and the smooth side of the dough is facing upward.
 Let the dough rest for 10 minutes.
-Repeat this step with the stretching and folding, then 10 minute rest, 2 more times.
+Repeat this step with the stretching and folding, then let the dough rest for another 10 minutes.

-- Grease the mixing bowl with olive oil, then transfer the dough to the bowl.
+- Lightly grease a large bowl with olive oil, then transfer the dough to the bowl.
 Cover the bowl with a sheet of plastic wrap; refrigerate the dough overnight.
 Note: Dough can be refrigerated for up to 4 days.